Stuff Your Suitcase with These Local Tybee Island Products

 Tybee Island is known for its artistic vibes and delicious food.
 And, while you can’t take home a pot of Lowcountry Boil or a beachy mural, you certainly can bring back a piece of the island with these locally created products!
 Read on to find out which great finds to bring back home.

 Remember your stay at Mermaid Cottages for months to come with these hand-poured soy wax candles.
-Choose from Tybee Beach Blanket’s clean linen scent or Savannah Seagrass’s cut grass, wet sand and fresh air scent – or buy both to get the full coastal experience!
+At Seaside Sisters, you can choose from Tybee Beach Blanket’s clean linen scent or Savannah Seagrass’s cut grass, wet sand and fresh air scent – or buy both to get the full coastal experience!

 From their signature shellfish seasoning and “Secret Spice” to Captain Jack’s Hot Sauce, beloved restaurant The Crab Shack offers a multitude of condiments and seasonings to help you make your dishes as yummy as theirs (but good luck matching the fabulous atmosphere!).